hafbau/formbricks/README.md

 - 👩🏻 Launch and **target your surveys to specific user groups** without changing your application code.
 - 🔗 Create shareable **link surveys**.
 - 👨‍👩‍👦 Invite your team members to **collaborate** on your surveys.
-- 🔌 Integrate Formbricks with **Slack, Posthog, Zapier, n8n and more**.
+- 🔌 Integrate Fastform with **Slack, Posthog, Zapier, n8n and more**.
 - 🔒 All **open source**, transparent and self-hostable.

 ### Built on Open Source